inessa3/DMML2020_Tesla/README.md

 [Source](https://en.wikipedia.org/wiki/Natural_language_processing)
 <br/>
 Our work consists of four notebooks: <br/>
 1. EDA
 2. 1st Iteration Basic Data Cleaning and Basic Predictions
 3. 2nd Iteration Advanced Data Cleaning
 4. 3rd Iteration Other Classifiers
 <br/>
 ## How to run the Code
 PLEASE WRITE HERE INESSA MERIEM <br/>

-## Our weekly progress
+## Our approach
 It was our approach to move in iterations:
 *      First, we needed to understand the problem at hand, so we started with EDA (exploratory data analysis).
 There, we calculated the base rate and visualized the data.
 *      Then, we cleaned the data for the first time and made our first predictions.
 Here, we obtained our best score, which was 0.811 on AI-crowd.